 Peter Green started his own band, Fleetwood Mac, after serving his blues-rock apprenticeship in John Mayalls Bluesbreakers; his haunting and desperately sad blues guitar style was merely a reflection of his own troubled personality, and by 1970 he had left the band.
 This short period in the bands history is often referred to as Peter Green’s Fleetwood Mac, but it is a period of superb blues music, phenominal guitar playing, and a world away from the music that was to follow on.

-John Mayalls Bluesbreakers was the finishing school for Brtish blues rock guitarists.
+John Mayall’s Bluesbreakers was the finishing school for British blues rock guitarists.
 They worked hard touring their version of the blues extensively in the UK and worldwide, gaining great acclaim in the process, but rarely the mass attention that many of these names would be attracting a year after leaving the band.
 But this was of course the aim; to play pure blues, for blues’ sake.
-This is the best decade of the bluesbreakers, and this compilation contains some of the best musicianship of the period.
+This is the best decade of the Bluesbreakers, and this compilation contains some of the best musicianship of the period.
 Unless you have the original albums, this compilation is a must